bigfix/developer.bigfix.com/site/reference/types/access-control-list.md

 # effective append permission for &lt;string&gt; of &lt;access control list&gt; : boolean

-Returns `True` if the trustee specified by &lt;string&lt; has append permissions on the given access control list.Example: effective append permission for "Power Users" of dacls of security descriptors of windows folder - Returns `True` if Power Users have append permissions on the system folder.
+Returns `True` if the trustee specified by &lt;string&gt; has append permissions on the given access control list.Example: effective append permission for "Power Users" of dacls of security descriptors of windows folder - Returns `True` if Power Users have append permissions on the system folder.

 # effective change notification permission for &lt;security account&gt; of &lt;access control list&gt; : boolean